kHarshit/kHarshit.github.io/_posts/2018-03-16-ensembling-is-the-key.md

 title: "Ensembling is the key"
 date: 2018-03-16
 categories: [Data Science, Machine Learning]
+excerpt: "An overview of ensemble learning methods: bagging, random forest, boosting, and stacking, and why combining models often outperforms any single algorithm."
 ---

 Most of us have our favourite machine learning algorithms.
 For some, it may be state-of-the-art algos like *Support Vector Machines* while for others it may be something simple like *Naive Bayes*.